talmiller2/slurmcmc/README.md

 (other parallel optimization options are [Particle Swarm Optimization](https://en.wikipedia.org/wiki/Particle_swarm_optimization) via [``nevergrad``](https://github.com/facebookresearch/nevergrad) or [Bayesian Optimization](https://en.wikipedia.org/wiki/Bayesian_optimization) via [``botorch``](https://github.com/pytorch/botorch)).

+We pick 10 workers times 30 iterations.
 Progression of the loss with the number of iterations:
 ![example_optimization_loss_progress](examples/pics/example_optimization_loss_progress.png)

 2d visualization of the loss function, the circle constraint (white line), and the points approaching (dark to bright) the minima (marked by a star):